ChunkyTofuStudios/native_geofence/README.md

 The latest Kotlin version can be found [here](https://mvnrepository.com/artifact/org.jetbrains.kotlin.android/org.jetbrains.kotlin.android.gradle.plugin).
 Note that as of Jan 2025 Flutter does not work well with Kotlin 2+.

+NOTE: You may also need Gradle 8+ to use this plugin.
+See this [issue](https://github.com/ChunkyTofuStudios/native_geofence/issues/4).

 2. Set your `minSdkVersion` to `26` or above.

 *Explanation: If you need to support prior Android builds it might be possible to accommodate this.
 Please send a PR or file a bug.*